ADD CONDITION

 Pregnancy

-There is no specific information available regarding the use of this medication during pregnancy, including safety concerns, dosage modifications, or special precautions.
+There is no specific information regarding the use of this medication during pregnancy, including safety concerns, dosage modifications, or special precautions.
 Healthcare professionals should consider the lack of data when prescribing this medication to pregnant patients.
-It is advisable to weigh the potential benefits against any unknown risks to fetal outcomes.
-Women of childbearing potential should be counseled on the importance of effective contraception during treatment and the need to inform their healthcare provider if they become pregnant or plan to become pregnant while using this medication.
+The potential risks and benefits should be carefully evaluated, and alternative treatments may be considered in the absence of established safety profiles.
+Women of childbearing potential should be counseled on the importance of effective contraception while using this medication.

 Lactation